bcgov/digital-trust-toolkit/docs/governance/business/index.md

 ## Available Credentials

 ### Digital Business Card
-The [BC Digital Business Card](./digital-business-card-v1.md) credential represents official business information that can be verified digitally.
-This credential helps businesses:

-- Establish their digital identity
-- Share verified business information
-- Participate in digital trust ecosystems
+The [BC Digital Business Card](./digital-business-card-v1.md) (DBC) credential is a verifiable credential (VC) issued to individuals to enable them to prove to other parties (“verifiers”) that the individual is affiliated with a business registered or incorporated at BC Registries.
+Additionally, the credential includes verifiable information about both the individual and the business.

 ## Implementation Status